 Family Law – Divorce, Property Settlements, Parenting & Children’s Matters

-***FREE initial consultation*** to discuss how we can best assist you in your family law matter.
-Call today on 03 9500 1722 to book an appointment with one of our Family Lawyers or email Georgina Rallis directly on email@example.com
+Call today on 03 9500 1722 to speak with one of our Family Lawyers or email Georgina Rallis directly on email@example.com

 The breakup of a marriage and ultimate divorce is a complex process.
 At Cyngler Kaye Levy we endeavour to guide you smoothly through this difficult time.

 Our caring and experienced Lawyers can assist you with many aspects of Family Law:-

 Dividing property and property rights is often one of the most challenging aspects of a marriage break up.

 What are the top 8 factors in deciding how to distribute assets in a marriage breakdown.?

 - Who is the primary carer of the children

 - Pre-nuptial and Binding Financial Agreements (see our section on BFA’s)